innolitics/rdm/rdm/base/software_plan.md

 **Input:** Software system built using the changes from this release's change requests

-The final integration prior to a release must formally record the test output.
-This document must include:
+The final integration prior to a release must formally record the test output in a test record.
+The test record must include:

-- The list of tests that passed/failed
+- The list of tests that passed or failed
+- Verification that the results meet the pass/fail criteria listed in the Test Plan{% if system.auditor_notes %}[62304:5.7.4.c]{% endif %}
 - The version of the software being tested (e.g., the git commit hash)
-- The name of the person who ran the tests{% if system.auditor_notes %} [62304:5.6.7, 5.7.5, and 9.8]{% endif %}.
+- The name of the person who ran the tests{% if system.auditor_notes %} [62304:5.6.6, 5.6.7, 5.7.5, and 9.8]{% endif %}.

+Any test failures found during the formal release system testing shall be recorded as problem reports.
+See the [Prepare Problem Report Activity](#prepare-problem-report) for details{% if system.auditor_notes %} [62304:5.7.2]{% endif %}.
+If any change requests are implemented in response to these problem reports, the tests must be re-run.
+If it is deemed unnecessary to re-run some of the tests, the justification as to why shall be included in the test record{% if system.auditor_notes %} [62304:5.7.3 note that the risk management activities for (c) will be handled as part of the Unit Implementation and Testing Activity]{% endif %}.

-**Output:** Test record
+**Output:** Test record and problem reports

 **Verification:** Ensure code changes:

 - the original problem is fixed and the problem report closed{% if system.auditor_notes %} [62304:9.7.a]{% endif %}
 - any adverse trends have been reversed{% if system.auditor_notes %} [62304:9.7.b]{% endif %}.

-{%- if system.auditor_notes %}[We presume that if our integration tests and system tests are passing, no new problems were introduced, per 62304:9.7.d]{% endif %}
+{%- if system.auditor_notes %}[Note that we combine our integration and system testing into one activity.
+We presume that if our integration tests and system tests are passing, no new problems were introduced, per 62304:9.7.d]{% endif %}

 ## Release